 Nursing was established as a major in 1987.
 In 1990 the college graduated eight students with the BSN degree.
 In 1994 the BSN completion program was started for registered nurses.
-The lock-step delivery system for this separate program admits a class to start every fall and spring semester.
+The lock-step delivery system for this separate program admitted a class to start every fall and spring semester.
 In the fall of 2002 the MSN program was started; one class is admitted each fall.
-In 2016, Malone University welcomed its first class of Adult Gerontology, Acute Care Nurse Practitioner students.
 As of 2022, Malone University has graduated nearly 2,400 women and men prepared to serve their community, church, and the world as compassionate, competent, professional nurses.